leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

-   failure, pillar data might be pulled correctly, however some other git repo might fail due to network connectivity and still refer to previous outdated version), having to worry about network connectivity to remote Git repositories - effectively kill the idea.
-A local copy of data on PROD instances in AWS seems much more better idea.
+   failure, pillar data might be pulled correctly, however some other git repo might fail due to network connectivity and still refer to previous outdated version), having to worry about network connectivity to remote Git repositories - effectively kill the idea, at least for use in production.
+A local copy of data on production instances in AWS seems much more better idea.
-   _Make Continious Integration server to rsync data to AWS master_ _and only then provision things_.is by no doubt more transparent and controlled setup, which is by far a better way to do things in production.
+   Make Continuous Integration server to rsync data to AWS master _and only then provision things_ is more transparent and controlled setup, which is by far a better way to do things in production.
- - **Multi environment has no answer.**
+ - **Multi environment setup has no answer.**
    [Environments](http://docs.saltstack.com/en/latest/ref/states/top.html#environments)
    seems to  work best in _master of masters of minions_ (aka [syndic](http://docs.saltstack.com/en/latest/topics/topology/syndic.html)